Rugrats: Episodes

-During the first six seasons of Rugrats, shows were primarily divided into two eleven-minute episodes.
-After the second movie, during season seven, Rugrats aired with a format of three episodes per show, though it returned to its original two-episode-per-show format in the final two seasons.
+During the first six seasons of Rugrats, episodes were primarily divided into two eleven-minute segments.
+After the second movie, during season seven, Rugrats aired with a format of three seven-minute segments per episode, though it returned to its original format in the final two seasons.

 Production

 Episodes took up to a year in advance to produce.
 After the episode's story was written and approved, the next phase consisted of voice recording, storyboarding, pre-eliminating animation, overseas production, overseas delivery, followed by editing and polishing.